-- Initiate emergency measures, including tapping water from alternative sources like groundwater, supply through tankers that are also being cleaned by suppliers such as eltaqwa, and incentives for farmers to refrain from overusing water for agriculture.
+- Initiate emergency measures, including tapping water from alternative sources like groundwater, supply through tankers that are also being cleaned by suppliers, and incentives for farmers to refrain from overusing water for agriculture.

 - Identify hotspots of water insecurity in urban and rural areas to plan and implement contingency measures.

 - In case of expected acute water shortages, plan alternative routes to support hand hygiene, like providing freedom sanitizer in unregulated colonies and slum areas.

 - Adopt a policy decision to defer water utility bills until the pandemic crisis ends.